-‘ARK: Survival Evolved’ Second Expansion ‘Aberration’ Coming In October To PC And Consoles
+‘ARK: Survival Evolved’ Second Expansion, ‘Aberration,’ Coming In October To PC And Consoles

-ARK: Survival Evolved is still going through official launch growing pains but that didn’t stop Studio Wildcard from announcing the open-world survival game’s second expansion Friday at PAX West in a Twitch livestream.
+ARK: Survival Evolved is still going through official launch growing pains, but that didn’t stop Studio Wildcard from announcing the open-world survival game’s second expansion Friday at PAX West in a Twitch livestream.
 Aberration is coming in October for the PS4, Xbox One, and PC with an all new map, creatures, items, and adventures for Survivors to experience.

 Aberration takes place on a completely new ARK that fits in with the overall story Studio Wildcard is crafting for ARK: Survival Evolved.
 End-game spoilers will be saved for another article but just know the setting is a partially destroyed and malfunctioning ARK that presents a fantastical underworld unlike any of the other ARK maps seen so far.

 The map is set primarily in an underground biome consisting of caverns filled with mushrooms, trees, rocks, and more.
-There is a hint of being able to go above ground but the landscape looks barren and largely uninhabitable due to the radiation.
+There is a hint of being able to go above ground, but the landscape looks barren and largely uninhabitable due to the radiation.

 As for new creatures, Studio Wildcard is going full sci-fi with the Aberration expansion for ARK: Survival Evolved.
-None of the creatures shown have real-world counterparts but do borrow from some concepts from deep sea creatures like the Angler fish.
+None of the creatures shown have real-world counterparts, but they borrow from some concepts from deep sea creatures like the Angler fish.
 The dog-like creature with the lantern is definitely cuddlier though.

 Other new creatures include a rock drake that can go invisible, fly, and climb along walls.
 There is also a giant crab-like creature that can be tamed and ridden by two people.
-Small goblin-like creature burrows out from the ground in some spots along with a larger wyvern-like creature.
+Small goblin-like creatures burrow out from the ground in some spots along with a larger wyvern-like creature.

 Meanwhile, there are over 50 new craftable items include climbing gear, zip lines, and wingsuits.
 There are also hazmat outfits, charge lanterns, explosive rounds, batteries, glowsticks, railguns, and more.